 - One month of perioperative ultrasound and POCUS rotation

-- One month of self-directed selective (e.g., pre-admission testing, research, leadership, and global health opportunities)
+- One month of self-directed selective (e.g., pre-admission testing, research, leadership, obstetrics, acupuncture and global health opportunities)

 - One month of pediatric regional anesthesia and acute pain rotation

-Our fellows learn about nerve stimulation and the proper use of a variety of catheters in a clinical setting.
+Our fellows learn about nerve stimulation and the proper use of a variety of catheters in a clinical setting along with their management.
 We also offer a weekly didactic program involving journal clubs, hands-on workshops, ultrasound image conferences, problem-based discussion sessions, mock oral exams with three American Board of Anesthesiology examiners in our Department, and traditional lectures in our various educational tracks integrated throughout the year.
 The tracks are: basic and advanced extremity blocks, neuraxial ultrasound, perioperative ultrasound, and truncal blocks.
+Uniquely integrated cadaver dissection lab program to help understand anatomy pertinent to regional anesthesia.
 We help you keep up to date with the latest innovations in the field.
+Superb research opportunities and unrivaled mentorship from national leaders are a foundation to our fellowship.
+Mandatory journal clubs and grand rounds presentations to the department with latest regional anesthesia updates.
+Fellows are expected to participate in departmental clinical research, book chapters, review articles and ongoing projects.
 Here are some of the procedures and types of peripheral nerve blocks you perform or learn how to teach and supervise residents:

-- Knee procedures (total joint replacement or patella or anterior cruciate ligament) with femoral or adductor canal blocks or catheters: approximately ten procedures per week
+- Hip and knee procedures (total joint replacement or patella or anterior cruciate ligament) with femoral or adductor canal blocks or IPACK blocks, fascia iliaca blocks, PENG blocks or catheters: approximately ten procedures per week

 - Foot and ankle cases with popliteal blocks or catheters: five per week

-- Upper extremity cases (wrist, elbow) with supraclavicular/infraclavicular/axillary blocks or catheters): Twenty per week
+- Upper extremity cases (wrist, elbow) with supraclavicular/infraclavicular/axillary blocks or catheters): Thirty per week

 - Joint replacement with lumbar neuraxial blocks: Twenty per week

-- Truncal procedures (head/neck cases with scalp blocks and cervical plexus blocks, ear, nose, and throat cases with airway blocks, robotic cardiothoracic/breast cases with pecs blocks, paravertebrals, and thoracic epidurals, gynecological/colorectal/robotic nephrectomy cases with quadratus lumborum blocks, lumbar paravertebral, and lumbar neuraxial blocks): five cases per week
+- Truncal procedures (head/neck cases with scalp blocks and cervical plexus blocks, ear, nose, and throat cases with airway blocks, robotic cardiothoracic/breast cases with pecs blocks, paravertebrals, erector spinae catheters and thoracic epidurals, gynecological/colorectal/robotic nephrectomy cases with quadratus lumborum blocks, rectus sheath blocks, lumbar paravertebral, and lumbar neuraxial blocks): five cases per week